Gunnar Nilsson: Away from Formula One

 Nilsson was versatile; having driven a BMW saloon in both the World Championship for Makes and European Touring Car Championship in 1976 and 1977.
-For 1977, he joined Dieter Quester in a BMW-Alpina to contest a limited-numbered of races, taking the BMW 3.0 CSL to victory at Salzburgring and Nürburgring.
+For 1977, he joined Dieter Quester in a BMW-Alpina to contest a limited number of races, taking the BMW 3.0 CSL to victory at Salzburgring and Nürburgring.

 Nilsson briefly sampled American style oval racing in the International Race of Champions series, scoring a fifth at Michigan in September 1977.
 A month later, he followed this with two sixth places at Riverside, and expressed plenty of enthusiasm for this form of racing.

 Illness and death

 In December 1977, during a routine check-up with a London doctor, Nilsson was informed he had testicular cancer.
 From then on, he experienced a rapid decline in health.
 At the Charing Cross Hospital, London, Nilsson was treated for his cancer by intensive radiotherapy.
 By July 1978, he was almost unrecognisable, having lost over 30kg in weight and all of his hair, but he still talked of a possible comeback.
 But the cancer had spread to his lymph nodes.

 After resigning from Arrows, he dedicated his remaining months on founding and running the Gunnar Nilsson Cancer Foundation, linked to Charing Cross Hospital, declining pain-killing drugs so he could work as long as possible.
 The proceeds of a charity single released in the UK by George Harrison that included two songs, "Faster" and "Your Love Is Forever", from his 1979 album George Harrison, contributed to the fund.
 His death came just five weeks after that of fellow Swede, rival and friend, Ronnie Peterson, who died from complications to injuries suffered in a crash at Monza.
 Peterson's death deeply affected Nilsson, who attended the funeral.
 He returned to the Charing Cross hospital where he died five weeks later, on 20 October 1978, due to his cancer.